nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
-Required information for task missing
+Name of task missing

 >1a1.
-Task Manager shows an error message<br>
+Daily Planner shows an error message<br>
     Use case resumes back to step 1

 1b.
 Time slot for task is already filled
 >1b1.
-Task manager warns user that time slot clashes <br>
+Daily Planner warns user that time slot clashes <br>
 	Use case resumes

 1c.
 Format is invalid
 > 3b1.
-Task Manager shows an error message <br>
+Daily Planner shows an error message <br>
 	Use case resumes